shawilayoul/ResumeAnalyzer/README.md

-#  AI-Powered Resume Analyzer (Spring Boot + OpenAI)
+# 🎯 AI-Powered Resume Analyzer (Spring Boot + OpenAI)

 AI-Powered Resume Analyzer is a Spring Boot web application that allows users to upload resumes (PDF/DOCX), extracts the content using Apache Tika, and analyzes it using OpenAI's GPT to provide intelligent feedback.

-##  What This Project Showcases
+## 🚀 What This Project Showcases
--  Text Extraction: Resume parsing using Apache Tika (PDF, DOCX, etc.)
+- 🔍 Text Extraction: Resume parsing using Apache Tika (PDF, DOCX, etc.)

--  AI Integration: Resume feedback from OpenAI's GPT API (via WebClient)
+- 🤖 AI Integration: Resume feedback from OpenAI's GPT API (via WebClient)

--  Security: JWT-based authentication for protected endpoints
+- 🔐 Security: JWT-based authentication for protected endpoints

--  Clean Architecture: DTOs, MapStruct mappers, layered services
+- 🧱 Clean Architecture: DTOs, MapStruct mappers, layered services

--  Testing: Unit tests for service/controller with JUnit, Mockito, MockMvc
+- 🧪 Testing: Unit tests for service/controller with JUnit, Mockito, MockMvc

--  Spring Boot: REST APIs, exception handling, validation
+- 📦 Spring Boot: REST APIs, exception handling, validation

--  Docker: Containerized Spring Boot API for easy deployment
+- 🐳  Docker: Containerized Spring Boot API for easy deployment

-##  Why I Built It
+## 👨‍💻 Why I Built It
-- I wanted to demonstrate how I can:
+# wanted to demonstrate how I can:

 - Integrate external APIs like OpenAI with real user input